kiansweeney11/ca4015-assignment-1/_sources/README.md

 ## Kian Sweeney
 ## Student ID: 18306226

 Iowa Gambling Task assignment for CA4015 Advanced Machine Learning.
+Here we look at a dataset of 617 healthy participants from 10 different studies each with differing amounts of cards that payout and types of groups participating in the studies.
+Here we cluster on the average choice versus profit margin and the amount of times a subjects most common choice is picked vs profit margin again to analyse subject behaviour.

 ### Requirements
-- jupyter-book version 0.11.3
+- jupyter-book v0.11.3
 - matplotlib
 - numpy
 - pandas